waltherg/backup.waltherg.github.io/_posts/2014-03-22-PLOS_Biology-Inspired_PLOS_Biology.md

 As you can see above, querying our database for the authors of the PLOS Biology article that our current article (`article`) cites is simple.

+## Number of PLOS Biology Articles That Cite Other PLOS Biology Articles

 How many PLOS Biology articles in our data set of 1754 articles cite other PLOS Biology articles?